-Courses designated as Honors are weighted by 6%.
+Courses designated as Honors are weighted by 4%.
 All honors courses require that students have maintained a minimum of a 93% average in prior courses in the same or related discipline to enter the honors curriculum and then maintain a minimum of an 87% in an honors course to continue in the honors level course sequence.
 Students will be enrolled in these classes until the class limits have been reached.
-(In the case of French IV and Spanish IV, this grade requirement may be waived by the instructor since no equivalent non-honors course if offered.)
+Honors courses do require summer assignments.
+Failure to complete the pre-course assignments will result in students receiving a zero grade for those assignments.